esmero/archipelago-deployment/docs/osx.md

 docker exec -ti -u www-data esmero-php bash -c "cd web;../vendor/bin/drush -y si --verbose --existing-config --db-url=mysql://root:esmerodb@esmero-db/drupal --account-name=admin --account-pass=archipelago -r=/var/www/html/web --sites-subdir=default --notify=false;drush cr;chown -R www-data:www-data sites;"
 ```

-Note: You will see this warning: `[warning] The "block_content:1cdf7155-eb60-4f27-9e5e-64fffe93127a" was not found`.
+Note: You will see these warnings:
+ `[warning] The "block_content:1cdf7155-eb60-4f27-9e5e-64fffe93127a" was not found`
+ `[warning] The "facets_summary_block:search_page_facet_summary" was not found`
   Nothing to worry about.
 We will provide the missing part in Step 5.

 Note 2: Please be patient.
 This step takes since composer 2.0 25-30% longer because of how the most recent Drupal Installation code fetches translations and other resources (see `Performed install task`).
 This means progress might look like getting "stuck", go and get a coffee/tea and let it run to the end.